 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Surmodics Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SRDX stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Medical Specialties industry.
+We show how SRDX stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Surgical and Medical Instrument Manufacturing industry.